-Appendix: Tips on creating mnemonics
+Appendix: Tips on Creating Mnemonics

-A good mnemonic for a word should not only create a scene or image to establish an association, but also make a phrase or find another word that sounds or spells like the word being studied.
+Mnemonics to aid memory are personal; they vary from person to person.
+For example, if you have a friend whose name happens to sound like a new word you’re studying, you can associate the word with the person.note1 If you know a language in which there’s a word or phrase that spells or sounds like the new word, even if it has no etymological connection, you may use it as a mnemonic.note2 Nevertheless, English-speaking learners may have a lot of experience in common, and a suggested mnemonic for a word may have fairly widespread applicability.A good mnemonic for a word should not only create a scene or image to establish an association, but also make a phrase or find another word that sounds or spells like the word being studied.
 Since we assume the reader of this book only knows English, we only search English dictionaries.
 There are two types of search or two directions to follow.
 The first is: given the meaning of the Spanish word, find English synonyms with this meaning, and see which one has a sound similar to that of the Spanish word.
 This relies on a thesaurus, or simply a Google search for synonym theword, or go to http://www.thesaurus.com/browse/theword.
 That’s how I find inspissate (“to thicken”), a word I had not personally learned, as a cognate with espeso (“thick”), to name one example.
 But the first step in this method does not need to be limited to synonyms.
 You can find words that are often used together.
 For example, hoe can be a good mnemonic for hoz (“sickle”), not because a hoe and a sickle have the same or similar meanings, but because they’re both traditional farming tools.

 The second type of search, which may be more useful and fruitful, starts with the sound instead of meaning of the Spanish word.
 We can use the websites that provide sound-like words.
 After testing a handful of them, I have settled down on RhymeZone’s http://itools.com/tool/rhymezone-words-that-sound-like.
 When using such websites, you can input either real words or word-like spellings that sound like either the correct Spanish pronunciation or the (incorrect) English pronunciation of the word being studied; after all, you’re just looking for a mnemonic, not for logic.
 Take jabón (“soap”) as an example.
 English Japan sounds like it (J is pronounced differently but spelling is close) and you can think of “soap made in Japan”.
 If you’re tech-savvy, you can also do your own sound-like searches.
 See the later section “Simulation of sound-like searches”.

 Not all parts of a word have equal weight in serving as memory clues.
 Generally, the first part is more important.
 This makes a simple dictionary lookup sensible.
 For example, in looking for a word to help you remember acera (“sidewalk”), unless you already thought of it, check a Spanish dictionary for the words adjacent to it, and you’ll see acero (“steel”).
 (The latter has a higher frequency so you may have learned it before acera.)
 So imagine a sidewalk with handrails made of steel.
 Instead of matching from the very beginning of a word, you can of course focus on the part after dropping the initial prefix or prefix-like letters.
 If you don’t know acero, use Sarah as a mnemonic; just remember to strip a- of acera and think.
-Similarly, many words of Arabic origin can be stripped of al- and you conjure up mnemonics from the remaining part of the word.
+Similarly, many words of Arabic origin can have the word-initial al- stripped off and you conjure up mnemonics from the remaining part of the word.

 Instead of using an existing sound-like search website, you may do it yourself, with various degrees of quality.
 Common English words and many word-like spellings are on each UNIX/Linux computer in the file /usr/share/dict/words and can be downloaded for local pattern matching.
 I provide this file on this Web page